ihmeuw/vivarium_research/docs/source/model_design/risk_factors.rst

 ..todo::
     give example how they are similar
     DISCUSS CASE-CONTROL STUDIES- should we do another section on study designs?

+To summarize, relative risks can be:

+  1. Risk ratio: probability of disease in exposed/probability of disease in unexposed
+  2. Rate ratio: incidence rate of disease in exposed/ incidence rate of disease in unexposed
+  3. Odds ratio: odds of disease in exposed/odds of disease in unexposed

+  If the relative risk is >1, the exposure is harmful.
+If the relative risk is <1, the exposure is protective.
+In GBD, we define risks as harmful and so we always use >1 relative risks.

 Difference measures
 ^^^^^^^^^^^^^^^^^^^